John D. Xanthos Statue, Graham

 Yes

-The monument sits in front of the Alamance County Criminal Courts building on Elm Street.
+The monument is located in front of the Alamance County Criminal Courts 2-story building on Elm Street, in Graham, NC.

-The statue sits on the walkway to the right of the front entrance to the building, inches from the exterior windows.
+The statue stands on the walkway to the right of the front entrance to the building, inches from the exterior windows.
 The lawn and low plantings are adjacent to the walkway.

 The statue was originally located next to the U.S. Bicentennial Marker at the front entrance of the Alamance County Civil Courts Building, a block away on Elm Street.
 It was relocated sometime between 2010 and 2012.